• Skip to primary navigation

 Instructions

-• In a large pot, add butter and olive oil and saute chopped onion and red bell pepper until pepper is tender, about 5-8 minutes.
-Then add chopped garlic and saute until caramelized, about 1-2 minutes.
+• In a large pot, add the butter and olive oil and saute the chopped onion and red bell pepper until the pepper is tender, about 5-8 minutes.
+Then add the chopped garlic and saute until fragrant, for another minute

-• Next, add dried mint, paprika and Turkish red pepper (or you can substitute regular red pepper and stir spices together in the oil
+• Add the dried mint, paprika and Turkish red pepper (or you can substitute regular red pepper and stir the spices together in the oil

-• Stir in the tomato paste, chopped tomato and lemon zest.
-Stir everything together and season with salt and pepper.
+• Stir in the tomato paste, chopped tomato and lemon zest and season with salt and pepper.
 Allow the tomatoes to cook for 1-2 minutes to soften.

-• Next, add dried red lentils, white rice and red quinoa (or you have another type of quinoa, that’s fine too).
-Stir all the grains together so the flavors are tossed with the rice and quinoa.
+• Add the dried red lentils, white rice and red quinoa and stir all of the grains together so the flavors coat all of the grains.

-• Add 8 cups of vegetable broth and bring soup to a boil Cook the soup for about 30 minutes until rice, lentils and quinoa are tender.
-Taste for doneness and seasoning.
+• Add 6 cups of vegetable broth and bring the soup to a boil.
+Once boiling, bring down to a strong simmer and cook the soup for about 30 minutes until rice, lentils and quinoa are tender.
+Taste for doneness and seasoning and adjust as needed.

-• Once soup is cooked, you can use an immersion blender to puree some of the soup for a better texture.
-Garnish with a squeeze of lemon, olive oil, fresh herbs.
+• Once soup is cooked, turn off the heat use an immersion blender to puree some of the soup for a smoother texture.

 Notes